Benefits of Locking Folders:

 Google MyDrive - The corresponding Google MyDrive folder will have its permissions updated.
 The connected GDrive user will convert the other collaborators on the folder from "can edit" to "can view" on the folder, which waterfalls to the files within the folder.
 Google Drive upholds certain exceptions, such as allowing the original folder owner and the original file owners to retain edit access.

 A newer version of file locking for Google MyDrive now exists, which allows the files to simply be locked without the permissions changing.
 With this method, users with edit access will be able to unlock the files.
-Please reach out to your Customer Success Manager or email@example.com for more details and to enable this new method of folder locking.
+Please reach out to your Accounting Success Manager or firstname.lastname@example.org for more details and to enable this new method of folder locking.

 Egnyte - The files within the corresponding Egnyte folder will be locked by the connected Egnyte user.
 Egnyte does not allow a file to remain locked longer than one week, so all files will be unlocked by Egnyte after 7 days.
 The folder will remain locked in FloQast.

 OneDrive - Depending on your team's OneDrive configuration, file locking may be possible.
 Please reach out to your Accounting Success Manager or firstname.lastname@example.org for more details.